streamoid/SimilarSdkAndroid/README.md

 ## Tile Configuration(tileConfig)

        It Contains the image Configuration and textRows Configuration

  ## Image configuration  (image)

        width  - width of the image
        height - height of the image
        marginTopBottom - margin for top and bottom of the image (Integer) marginLeftRight - margin for left and right of the image (Integer) scaleType - Scale Type is left ,right ,center

  ## Rows Of text (textRows)

        id - id for the row(Integer)
        align - How should be align (left-align,right-align, center-align) marginLeftRight - Margin for left and right of row view marginTopBottom - margin for top and bottom of the row Columns[] - list of columns in a row

  ## Column Of Each Row (columns)

-	fontName    - custom font name roboto_regular.ttf (font file should be defined in  assets/fonts with same name (This is optional) fontSize   - Font Size of the Text  , it should be integer textColor  - Text Color  it should be String (#909090)
+       fontName    - custom font name roboto_regular.ttf (font file should be defined in  assets/fonts with same name fontSize   - Font Size of the Text  , it should be integer textColor  - Text Color  it should be String (#909090)

        name       - key to display value in this field ( Brand Name, Product Name ) boldEnable - Enable bold Text (boolean)
        strikeOutEnable - Enable Strike out Text (boolean) underlineEnable - Enable Underline text (boolean)
        maxLines        - how many lines should be display (Integer) , default it is singleline
        marginLeftRight - margin for left and right of the view (Integer) marginTopBottom - margin for top and bottom of the view (Integer)

 ## Header and footer of Widget (header,footer)

        lineHeight - lineHeight  (Integer)
        title - Title of the Header
        lineEnable - line should be shown after and before the text (boolean) lineStyle - Style of the line (dashedLine ,line) lineColor - color of the line

-	fontName    - custom font name roboto_regular.ttf (font file should be defined in  assets/fonts with same name (This is optional) fontSize   - Font Size of the Text  , it should be integer textColor  - Text Color  it should be String (#909090)

-	boldText - Text to be bold  (String) strikeOutText - Text to be StrikeoutText (String) underlineText - Text to be StrikeoutTex (String) maxLines        - how many lines should be display (Integer) marginLeftRight - margin for left and right of the view (Integer) marginTopBottom - margin for top and bottom of the view (Integer)
+       fontName    - custom font name roboto_regular.ttf (font file should be defined in  assets/fonts with same name fontSize   - Font Size of the Text  , it should be integer textColor  - Text Color  it should be String (#909090) boldText - Text to be bold  (String) strikeOutText - Text to be StrikeoutText (String) underlineText - Text to be StrikeoutTex (String) maxLines        - how many lines should be display (Integer) marginLeftRight - margin for left and right of the view (Integer) marginTopBottom - margin for top and bottom of the view (Integer)